efurkanakar/exo-ui/README.md

 ## Testing & Quality Gates

-- Use `pnpm tsc --noEmit` and `pnpm lint` in CI to enforce type safety and linting.
+- Use `pnpm tsc --noEmit -p config/tsconfig.app.json` and `pnpm lint` in CI to enforce type safety and linting.
 - Snapshot or behavioural testing can be layered with tools such as Playwright or Vitest (not included by default).

 ## Deployment Checklist